insure logo

 • Step 5: Expand your options by adding more vehicles, or take the next step by clicking the “Get quotes” button to compare policies and prices.

-For example, full coverage for a Honda Accord LX costs $3,031 per year, while the average premium for a Honda CR-V in Colorado is $2,455 – a difference of $576.
+A full coverage car insurance policy in Colorado for a Honda Accord LX costs $3,031 annually, whereas a Honda CR-V costs $2,455 to insure in Colorado – a difference of $576.

 Does your car’s model year affect insurance rates in Colorado?